Friday, June 26, 2015

 detailed information about the products of companies is in their 10k report which you can download from the company’s websites. their profile in yahoo finance also gives more general info if you just want a quick glance. as i explained earlier, i normally just avoid the financial statements. that’s because these are usually already priced in. example if the company has too much debt, then the stock price will be lower and it’s ok to buy because as long as their products are something people will continue to need and buy in the long term, eventually these negatives will go away. if the company has pristine balance sheets, then the stock price will be so expensive.

-i also avoid any bricks and mortars retail like Best Buy because online retail is killing them. again, if you are smart enough to do your own valuation and computations, i’m sure there are still lots of non online retailers that are good trades, but that’s not for me. of course this is just a general guideline. example when it comes to home depot, you don’t expect anyone to buy their flooring tiles or a 5 gallon paint online. even when it comes to small items, customers usually need them immediately for their projects or they need to make sure it’s the right fitting or color which is hard to verify online. besides home depot has an awesome online store. note i don’t own home depot or lowes because i already own rental houses so i already have enough exposure to real estate.
+i avoid any bricks and mortars retail like Best Buy because online retail is killing them. again, if you are smart enough to do your own valuation and computations, i’m sure there are still lots of non online retailers that are good trades, but that’s not for me. of course this is just a general guideline. example when it comes to home depot, you don’t expect anyone to buy their flooring tiles or a 5 gallon paint online. even when it comes to small items, customers usually need them immediately for their projects or they need to make sure it’s the right fitting or color which is hard to verify online. besides home depot has an awesome online store. note i don’t own home depot or lowes because i already own rental houses so i already have enough exposure to real estate.

-i avoid businesses with easy barriers of entry because too much competition is never good for a stock. this is why airlines were not investable for a long time until recently where the mergers created an oligopoly (i’ve been range trading delta airlines recently). monopoly is illegal in the US, so i settle for the next best thing – duapoly (altera, boeing, google, ebay) or oligopoly.
+i also avoid stocks with no moat or stocks with easy barriers of entry like home builders, apparel makers, travel websites and hotels. it’s good to own a hotel, it’s bad to own hotel stocks. i avoid businesses with easy barriers of entry because too much competition is never good for a stock. this is why airlines were not investable for a long time until recently where the mergers created an oligopoly (i’ve been range trading delta airlines recently). monopoly is illegal in the US, so i settle for the next best thing – duapoly (altera, boeing, google, ebay) or oligopoly.

 how do i know they are extremely overvalued when i don’t do any valuation? because i’ve read many articles saying so. yahoo quote always has a “headlines” section or option which shows all the latest news info about the company.